nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 -
 localmetaphoto: @pathsJ4t.png
 -
+metaphotoalt: a view of a slopefield in the mac app plotdevice -
 content:

 A while ago, we needed to send out a notification to all our [LearnStorm](https://www.khanacademy.org/learnstorm) winners inviting them to the Finals event in Mountain View.
 It's a big deal!
 Only *200 Students* from all of the bay area got invited to the event.